The type of software you use to edit Zoom recordings depends on the kind of video editing you want to do. For example, you can:

 Uploading & Storing Zoom Recordings

-First, upload your Zoom recordings to Reduct by clicking Import from Zoom on the top left-hand side of the page.
+First, upload your Zoom recordings to Reduct by clicking on New recording button and then click on Import from Zoom button.

 If it's your first time using Reduct (and our Import from Zoom feature) our platform will prompt you to sync your Zoom account and walk you through those steps.